nagytimi85/zettelkasten/content/zettels/1c-calling-it-a-digital-garden-is-a-good-reminder-that-one-can-keep-a-zettelkasten-just-for-the-joy-of-keeping-it.md

 ---
 # Related

+- About the decision of starting my public Zettelkasten: [[1-writing-and-publishing-my-zettelkasten-in-english-can-be-a-good-way-to-practice-the-feynman-technique]]
 - Luhmann called his a septic tank.
 My mother-in-law called a corner of her garden a "duzzasztó".
 This is a good analogy for further discussion.
 - I envy [[ref-doto-bob|Bob Doto]]'s ease in just starting things without the pressure to finish all of them.
 - My therapist encouraged me to dig deeper into my maximalism, where it is coming from and what is my subconscious getting from it.